danielsada/100daysofalgorithms/README.md

 Day 47:
 - [x] Implemented Bellman-Ford for negative directed graphs without negative cycles.

+Day 48:
+- [x] Added unit tests for Bellman-Ford.(& fixed a bug! :D)
+- [x] Started learning about the min-cut/max-flow problems.
+I was ecstatic that they are equivalent!
+It is amazing to see it.

+Day 49:
+- [x] Finished learning about the Ford-Fulkerson.
+- [x]  Started Least Significant Digit radix sort.

+Day 50:
+- [x] Unit tests for String sorts
+- [x] Finished LSD radix sort.

+Day 51:
+- [x] Coded and unit tested MSD radix sort
+- [x] Coded and unit tested three way radix sort.

 Topics to cover:
  - [x] union-find
  - [x] binary search